lbryio/lbry.com/content/jobs/api-engineer.md

 ---
-title: API Engineer
+title: Backend Engineer
 order: 5
 status: active
 location: remote (global)
 ---

-[odysee.com](https://odysee.com) is less than a year old, and already a million of people use it every day.
+Backend engineers deal with the server-side portion of software related to [odysee.com](https://odysee.com).

-Help us scale our backend infrastructure to meet this ever-growing demand and prepare for the next 10x increase (and the 10x after that, and the one after that).
-This involves designing and implementing APIs in Go, working with SQL databases, managing a Kubernetes cluster, and writing lots of test.
+This position involves developing Odysee's backend infrastructure to serve tens of millions of active users.
+It involves designing and implementing APIs in Go, working with SQL databases, managing a Kubernetes cluster, and writing lots of tests.
 Experience with video delivery (e.g. CDNs, livestreaming) and high-availability systems is a plus.